A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

 \subsection{Quasi-Newton iterations}

-Because full Newton iterations are costly in compute and memory, there is a wide literature on quasi-Newton methods \citep{NocedalWright}.
+The compute and memory costs of full Newton iterations have motivated a wide literature on quasi-Newton methods \citep{NocedalWright}.
 A particularly simple way to turn the Newton iteration in \cref{eq:deer} into a quasi-Newton iteration that uses a parallel associative scan was proposed by \citet{gonzalez2024scalable}: just use the diagonal of the Jacobian of the dynamics function.
 Specifically, each of these quasi-Newton fixed-point iterations $\mathcal{A}_{\mathrm{QN}}$ is given by

-which we recognize as an LDS with transition matrix $A_{t+1} = \mathrm{diag}\big[\tfrac{\partial f_{t+1}}{\partial x}(x_t^{(i)})\big]$.
+which we recognize as an LDS with transition matrix $\tilde{A}_{t+1} = \mathrm{diag}\big[\tfrac{\partial f_{t+1}}{\partial x}(x_t^{(i)})\big]$.

-With this transition matrix, the parallel scan requires only $\mathcal{O}(T D)$ space and $\mathcal{O}(T D)$ work, and is therefore more computationally efficient than the full Newton iteration \cref{eq:deer}.
-However, quasi-Newton methods take more fixed-point iterations to converge.
-As discussed by \citet{gonzalez2024scalable} and \citet{pmcmc} and shown in our experiments in \Cref{sec:tasks}, whether Newton and quasi-Newton methods run faster for evaluating a given sequence is an empirical question whose answer depends on many factors, including choice of hardware, scale of the problem, and the faithfulness of the approximate Jacobian to the true dynamics.
-However, the large memory consumption of full Newton iterations renders it infeasible for large-scale problems.
+With this transition matrix, the parallel scan requires only $\mathcal{O}(T D)$ memory and $\mathcal{O}(T D)$ work, and is therefore more computationally efficient than the full Newton iteration \cref{eq:deer}.
+However, quasi-Newton methods may take more fixed-point iterations to converge.
+As we will show in Sections~\ref{sec:conv_rates} and~\ref{sec:tasks}, whether Newton and quasi-Newton methods are faster for evaluating a given sequence depends on many factors including the accuracy of the approximate Jacobian, the stability of the linearized system, the choice of hardware, and the scale of the problem.
+In many cases, the large memory consumption of full Newton iterations renders it infeasible for large-scale problems.

+Another consideration is the manner in which $\tilde{A}_{t+1}$ is computed.
+A primary goal of quasi-Newton methods \citep{broyden1970convergence, dennis1996numerical} is to avoid computation of $\nicefrac{\partial f_{t+1}}{\partial x_t}$.
+Simply computing these Jacobians with autodifferentiation and then taking their diagonal still requires $D$ function calls, which can be costly.
+However, in sequence modeling with recurrent neural networks (RNNs), the diagonal elements of the Jacobian can often be written in closed form, allowing for its evaluation in a single function call.
+This approach is taken in \citet{gonzalez2024scalable} and \citet{danieli2025pararnn}.
+Another approach proposed in \citet{pmcmc} is to stochastically estimate the diagonal using the Hutchinson estimator.
+This stochastic approach also requires only one function call but is generally applicable even when closed forms of $\tilde{A}_{t+1}$ are not available.
+We employ this efficient stochastic estimator in all of our experiments.
+Finally, a third approach comes from the multisecant or Broyden family of methods \citep{fang2009multisecant, walker2011anderson}, including Anderson acceleration \citep{anderson1965iterative, bai2019deep, tang2024accelerating}, which build up estimates of derivative information over the fixed-point iterations.